Yuki512/Agentic-Architect-Challenge/component.md

-# System Components
+# Part 1: Support Email Agent
-## Part 1: Support Email Agent
+## Workflow and Agent
 01. LangGraph - Connects the nodes, passes state and selects the next step.
 02. Router Agent - Reads the email and selects its category.
 03. BillingSubagent - Handles charges, payments, invoices and receipts.